udexon/PhosPay/PhosPay_WS_MTMS.md

 5. Christ goes to the nearest Western Union branch and transfer money to Donald.

 6. Donald then obtains the money Western Union branch in country Q, then transfers the money to Brenda's bank account, using national inter-bank transfer service.

+PhosPay Websocket Messaging & Transaction Management System (Phos-MTMS) will employ websocket and asymmetric cryptography, plus other function libraries, to replace the utilities and tools used in steps 1 through 6 above.